Frozen Motion: Why Single Carrollian Scalars Cannot Propagate: Concluding Remarks

 that are invariant under Carrollian boosts and admit propagating solutions. \end{nogo} In short, intrinsic Carrollian field theories with propagating degrees of freedom must involve additional structure beyond a single minimally coupled first-order scalar field.
+For instance, following Ecker et al. \cite{Ecker:2024}, we may consider a system with two scalar fields.
+To sketch the construction, we simply double the jet coordinates $(y, z, y_t, z_t, \hat{y}_x , \hat{y}_x)$, and note that the momentum density is given by

+Now, suppose that the Lagrangian $L$ depends on the first jet coordinates in the particular combination $k := y_t \hat{z}_x - z_t \hat{y}_x$.
+We then observe that

+Thus, $\mathcal{P} = - y_t z_t \frac{\partial L}{\partial k} + z_t y_t \frac{\partial L}{\partial k} =0$.
+Note this holds exactly and the equations of motion have not been employed (so $\mathcal{P}=0$ both on and off shell).
+Then, for any section $\phi$, including solutions to the generalised Euler--Lagrange equations, $(j_\mathbb{A}\phi)^* \mathcal{P} =0$.
+Thus, with the specific coupling of the derivatives of the fields via $k$, the symmetry-imposed condition that the momentum density vanishes identically holds and so does not force the electric/magnetic split.
+The equations of motion may be pseudo-hyperbolic and so allow propagation.
+One would still need to check that the action and energy density are well-defined, but in principle, we have a ``swifton'' theory.